YBHwang/clova-developer-guide/en-KR/Design/Design_Guideline_For_Extension.md

 ### Other precautions {#OtherPrecautions}

-The following precautions apply when providing skill contents:
+The following precautions apply when providing skill content:

 * If the skill is linked to your device, Clova device, or a third-party device (e.g., an IoT device), the Clova administrator may ask for the device to be submitted for review.
 * Your skill must not be in violation of the [Clova Extensions Kit Terms and Conditions](https://developers.naver.com/console/clova/cek/#/terms) along with the details mentioned above.